heike/bulletxtrctr/README.md

   library(ggplot2)
 ```

+2. `bulletxtrctr` only works on x3p files.
+See package `x3ptools` for ways to convert different file formats onto x3p standard files.
+The (NIST Research Ballistics Toolmarks data base (NRBTD))[https://tsapps.nist.gov/NRBTD/Studies/Search] provides access to  scans of bullets and cartridge cases from various case studies.

-2. Download some files from NRBTDB, if not yet available:
+Download some files from NRBTD, if not yet available:

 ```r